sydneyC678/sydneyC678/README.md

 - 🌷 Currently learning more about **Machine Learning** and **Cloud Computing**.
 - 👯 Looking to collaborate on **open-source projects** and **hackathons**.
 - 💬 Ask me about cloud security, machine learning, and UI/UX for web & mobile.
-- 💌 Reach me at: sy_campb@live.concordia.ca
+- 💌 Reach me at: sydcampbell@hotmail.com

 ## 📊 GitHub Stats